ryanbarringtoncox/lyric-shuffler/README.md

 # Lyric Shuffler
 ## Intro

 Experiment with your songwriting approach.
 Draw inspiration from a scramble.
 This script allows you to mash up existing song lyrics and see new word combinations.
-It takes one or more plain text files (of song lyrics) and shuffles all the containing words, giving you a rich radnom collage.
+It takes one or more plain text files (of song lyrics) and shuffles all the containing words, giving you a rich random collage.
 How else will you get strange lines like "missing ripped black glass entertainment hips", "seat baby moonbeams" or "nothing to sucker for?"

 ## Usage